K4r0qtuYNE5G4qgZ/RightClickSteamKeyActivator/README.md

 # Right-Click Steam Key Activator
-Chrome Extension that allows to select/mark a SteamKey and quickly activate it via Right-Click Context Menu
+Chrome Extension/Firefox Addon that allows to select/mark a SteamKey and quickly activate it via Right-Click Context Menu

 Opens the new Steam Web Key Activator Page and activates the previously selected Key.